Traditional Chinese marriage

 A Qing dynasty wedding.
 The groom's parents are seated.
 The bride is the one in the centre wearing a red dress and blue headpiece, presenting tea to her mother-in-law.
 The groom usually wears a sash forming an "X" in front of him.
 Sometimes the "X" includes a giant bow or flower, though not in this picture.

 Traditional Chinese marriage (婚姻 (hūnyīn)) is a ceremonial ritual within Chinese societies that involves not only a union between spouses but also a union between the two families of a man and a woman, sometimes established by pre-arrangement between families.
 Marriage and family are inextricably linked, which involves the interests of both families.
-Within Chinese culture, romantic love and polygamy were the norm for most citizens.
+Within Chinese culture, monogamy was prescribed where a man was allowed to have one formal wife (妻 or 正妻), although in practise they were always allowed to have additional concubines (妾).
 Around the end of primitive society, traditional Chinese marriage rituals were formed, with deer skin betrothal in the Fuxi era, the appearance of the "meeting hall" during the Xia and Shang dynasties, and then in the Zhou dynasty, a complete set of marriage etiquette ("six rituals") gradually formed.
 The richness of this series of rituals proves the importance the ancients attached to marriage.
 In addition to the unique nature of the "three letters and six rituals", monogamy, remarriage and divorce in traditional Chinese marriage culture are also distinctive.